kristianmandrup/jquery-ui-bootstrap-rails/README.md

  *= require ui-bootstrap/jquery-ui-bootstrap
 ```

-This file is linked with the correct `/assets/` path to the custom ui images theme that is included (see `assets/images/ui-bootstrap/custom-theme`)
+This file is linked with the correct `/assets/` path to the custom ui images theme that is included (see `assets/images/ui-bootstrap/custom-theme`).
+This version is based on jquery UI 1.8.16.
+If you want to live life on the edge, you can try `jquery-ui-bootstrap.latest` which is based on UI v. `1.8.23` (merged with updates by @grinn).

 ## UI Wijmo

+The gem also comes with Wijmo integration.
+Currently only tested for version 1.5, but wijmo 2.2.0 are included.
+Please see if the wijmo css files need a facelift a make me a pull request of the changes required to make it look right ;)

 In application stylesheet manifest: